aboulang/nilsimsa_mysql/README.md

 See https://github.com/dsablic/node-nilsimsa  for the JS package translated

-See https://asecuritysite.com/hashsim/nil for a pretty good explanation
+See https://asecuritysite.com/hashsim/nil for a pretty good explanation of Nilsimsa Hashing